Unleash/unleash-client-symfony/README.md

 ### Twig tag

+> This tag is experimental and may be removed in future version

 You can use a custom `feature` tag.
 Anything in the body will get processed only if the feature is enabled.
 You also have access to implicit `variant` variable.